 Mares and foals are usually able to travel home a week after foaling but can stay longer if this is required.
 They can be turned out with other mares and foals to socialise or make use of our nursery paddocks.

-Pregnant mare stabled – walker or school turnout – £18 per day
+Pregnant mare stabled – school turnout/ paddock £22 per day

 Pregnant mare at grass (months leading up to foaling) £10 a day.
 Limited availability please check with the stud.

 Heavy horse surcharge (17 hands +) of £5 a day to include extra bedding & haylage.

 Foaling fee £300 includes use of alarms & CCTV when stabled